fleigm/TransitRouter/post/introduction.md

 For every edge $e_j \in E$ within a radius $r$ around $s_i$ calculate the projection $p_{i,j}$ of $s_i$ on $e_j$.
 Then for each outgoing edge $e_k$ of $p_{i,j}$ we add a candidate $c_i^{k} = (p_{i,j}, e_k)$ to $C_i$.
 So a candidate consists of a position in out road network and a direction in which we can drive.

-Note that we could have used *orientation less* candidates consisting only of the projection $p_{i,j}$ but we the direction to enable turn restrictions which we will see at a later point.
+Note that we could have used *orientation less* candidates consisting only of the projection $p_{i,j}$ but we need the direction to enable turn restrictions which we will see at a later point.

 ### Hidden Markov Model *HMM*
 To find the most likely sequence of candidates we use a Hidden Markov Model (*HMM*) with our stations $s_i$ as observations and our candidates $C_i$ as observations.
 The approach is based on **TODO**